CalegariElizangela/SpeedAir/README.md

 Project **SpeedAir**

-A Console Application for a interview test
+A Console Application for a company that aims to provide efficient and fast air freight services; Scheduling flights and orders.

 Getting Started